CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 - "Add [quantity] [item] to the tech hub"
 - "Add [quantity] [item] to the Inventory"

+Both slots must be filled for this intent to activate correctly.
+The Alexa confirms the quantity and name of the item, as well as the new total.

 ## Removing Item from Inventory